Inverse mean curvature flow with outer obstacle: Introduction

 The following calculation shows the compatibility between \eqref{eq-intro:energy_E} and the boundary condition \eqref{eq-intro:OBS}.
 Suppose $u\in C^\infty(\Omega)$ solves the IMCF in $\Omega$ and satisfies \eqref{eq-intro:OBS} at $\p\Omega$.
 Assume (an ideal scenario of) sufficiently strong regularity and convergence.
 Let $E_t$ be a sub-level set, and let $E\subset\Omega$ be a competitor with $E\Delta E_t\Subset M$.
 By divergence theorem, we have (where $\nu$ denotes the outer unit normal of the objects):

 which is exactly $\tJ_u(E_t)\leq\tJ_u(E)$.

 For weak solutions, the vector field $\D u/|\D u|$ is not everywhere defined, and the suitable replacement is an abstract calibration.
-We say that a weak solution $u$ of the IMCF is \textit{calibrated} by a vector field $\nu$, if it holds that
+We say that a weak solution $u$ of the IMCF is \textit{calibrated} by a vector field $\nu$, if

 When $u$ is a smooth solution, $\D u/|\D u|$ is clearly a calibration of $u$.
 When $u$ is constant in a certain region, \eqref{eq-intro:calibration} reduces to $|\nu|\leq1$ and $\div(\nu)=0$, which corresponds to a usual calibration.
 Thus, we may view $\nu$ as providing extra information in the jumping regions.
-The formulation \eqref{eq-intro:calibration} first appeared in \cite[Section 3]{Huisken-Ilmanen_2001} with a brief mentioning, and played major roles in several analytic studies of equations involving the 1-Laplacian, see \cite{Kawohl-Schuricht_2007, Latorre-Leon_2018, Mazon-Leon_2015} and references therein.
+The formulation \eqref{eq-intro:calibration} first appeared in \cite[Section 3]{Huisken-Ilmanen_2001} briefly, and played major roles in several analytic studies of equations involving the 1-Laplacian, see \cite{Kawohl-Schuricht_2007, Latorre-Leon_2018, Mazon-Leon_2015} and references therein.
 We refer to Subsection \ref{subsec:calibrated} for a more details on \eqref{eq-intro:calibration}.
 The following criterion states that, in the weak setting, the condition \eqref{eq-intro:OBS} should be understood in terms of the calibration:

 \begin{lemma}[identical with Lemma \ref{lemma-obs:bd_orthogonal}] Let $\Omega\subset M$ be a locally Lipschitz domain, and $u$ be a weak solution of IMCF in $\Omega$ which is calibrated by $\nu$.
 If $\nu\cdot\nu_\Omega=1$ on $\p\Omega$ in the trace sense, then the solution $u$ respects the outer obstacle $\p\Omega$. \end{lemma}